-If this material has been swallowed and person is conscious, immediately give person large amounts of water.
-After water been swallowed, induce vomiting.
+If this material has been swallowed and person is conscious, immediately give person large amounts of water has been swallowed, induce vomiting.
 Do not attempt to make an unconscious person drink or vomit.
-Get medical attention immediate
+Get med immediately.

 SPILL AND LEAK PROCEDURES